 In L1 PSA, the function "closing of the containment airlock" becomes necessary in case of a LOCA inside (to enable feed and bleed to avoid core damage in L1) of the containment during shutdown periods, when this airlock usually is open.
 From a L2 PSA perspective, it is more important to know if the containment is intact for any initiating events, not only the "outage LOCA" scenario.
-This is to ensure that any radioactive release inside the containment during the accident sequence.
+This is to ensure that any radioactive release inside the containment will stay inside the containment during the accident sequence.